 Our Happy Hour is from 5-9pm every day.

 We offer a breakfast plate of a bagel, skyr, coffee and other goodies for 800 ISK.
 It is available from 8-10am.

 THE BEST WAY TO GET TO THE HOSTEL

 Taking the FlyBus or Airport Express are the best options.
-You can buy tickets in advance on their websites, or in the arrivals hall of the airport.
+You can buy tickets in advance on our Tours and Transport page or in the arrivals hall of the airport.
 Both shuttles can bring you directly to the hostel, and run according to flight schedules, so you’ll always be able to catch one.

 BUS HOSTEL LOCATION AND SURROUNDINGS